petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/sales-funnel-opportunity-progress/mapping-buyer-sales-process.md

 * Building relationships with different players at the buyer.
 * Further expanding the solutions through the expansion decks and solution examples.
-* Liferay UVP and battle cards are more tools to help the deal progress at this stage.
+* Liferay USP and battle cards are more tools to help the deal progress at this stage.

 To establish business value use the following tactics and tools: